CDC Eviction Ban Extended to 1-31-2021

 How long is the eviction ban in place?

-- Until December 31, 2020.
+- It is currently in place until January 31, 2021.
 After that time, the landlord can evict you and seek all the rent + late fees you owe.

 What happens if someone does not follow the CDC order?

 - The tenant must sign an affidavit under penalty of perjury, which carries criminal penalties.

 - The CDC order also states that if a landlord violates it, they may be punished by a criminal fine of up to $100,000 or a year in jail.

 What happens after I sign a CDC form?